8.1 Provisions

 IV.
 NEW STANDARDS/ AMENDMENTS ISSUED BUT NOT YET EFFECTIVE

-Ministry of Corporate Affairs notifies new standard or amendments to the existing standards.
-During the year, no new standard or modifications in existing standards have been notified which will be applicable from April 1, 2024, or thereafter.
+Ministry of Corporate Affairs through its notification amends Companies (Indian Accounting Standards) Rules, 2015 to notify new standards or amend the existing standards.
+During the year no new standard or modification in existing standard has been notified which will be applicable from April 1, 2025, or thereafter.

 The preparation of the Company's financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the accompanying disclosures, and the disclosure of contingent liabilities.
 These include recognition and measurement of financial instruments, estimates of useful lives and residual value of Property, Plant and Equipment and Intangible Assets, valuation of inventories, measurement of recoverable amounts of cash-generating units, measurement of employee benefits, actuarial assumptions, provisions etc.